djalbat/occam-lexers/README.md

 The recursive descent argument will guard against content being unmatchable, you can see this in action if you change the terminal symbols regular expression pattern to the following:

     \+|\-|\*|\/|\(|\)|

+Neither of the two remaining examples allow the grammar to be changed dynamically however this is easily done by editing the `grammar.js` files in the corresponding directories and rebuilding.
+For instructions on how to do so, see the section on compiling from source immediately after this one:

+### The Florence example

+***TODO***

+### The Gallina example

+***TODO***

+## Compiling from source

+Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
+The pertinent commands are:

+    npm run build-debug
+    npm run watch-debug

+The Florence and Gallina grammars are defined in the `grammar.js` files found in the `es6/florence` and `es6/gallina` directories, respecitively.

 ## Resources